 Continue another 10km north through the forests of northern Dordogne and you will reach the fairy-tale chateau de Jumilhac.

-Map of Brantome with highlights and places to visit
+Map of Brantome with places to visit

 This page in French: Brantome (version Francais)